utkarsh-ls/You-ll-WIN/scenes/act1.md

 `bb({eyes:"anger"})`

-b: Zuckerberg and Co are hijacking your mental health for venture capitalist money!
+b: Zuckerberg and Co are hijacking your mental health for venture capitalist money, and trying!

 ```
 bb({body:"fear", eyes:"fear"});